Chart Color Schemes

 The level of general health in Sunnybank Hills is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Sunnybank Hills shows better health outcomes with lower prevalence of common conditions among its general population compared to national averages.
-However, older cohorts at risk have a higher prevalence.
+Sunnybank Hills shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
+However, older and at-risk cohorts have higher rates of these conditions.

-Private health cover stands at approximately 48%, lower than the national average of 55.3%.
+Private health cover is low, with approximately 48% coverage (~9,300 people) compared to the national average of 55.3%.
 The most prevalent medical conditions are arthritis (5.7%) and mental health issues (5.5%).
-About 75.7% of residents report no medical ailments, slightly below Greater Brisbane's 77.0%.
-The area has a higher proportion of seniors aged 65 and over at 18.3%, compared to Greater Brisbane's 15.5%.
+About 75.7% of residents report no medical ailments, slightly lower than Greater Brisbane's 77.0%.
+The area has a higher proportion of residents aged 65 and over at 18.3% (3,569 people) compared to Greater Brisbane's 15.5%.

 Frequently Asked Questions - Health